davecoll3/kokochen/README.md

 <details>
 <summary>My Work Page</summary>

+  * Expected
+    * Site is expected to do X when user does Y

+  * Testing
+    * Tested the site by doing Y

+  * Result
+    * The site did not respond due to A, B, C or
+      The site acted as expected and did Y.

+  * Fix
+    * I did Z to the code because D

   * The My Work page displays works created by the page owner and contains text and images that are reactive to all screen sizes and orientations.
   * The images are displayed in a single row on larger devices and drop down onto a second line when the viewport width is 1199px or smaller.
 When the viewport width is smaller than 770px the images display in a single column one on top of the other.